Skip to main content

 HHC is not prescribed, not clinically researched in humans, and not approved by regulatory bodies.
 Releaf patients do not have to worry about untested, unregulated, or potentially unsafe products.
 Every prescribed medical cannabis product we offer comes from GMP-certified facilities and is subject to the full breadth of strict regulatory oversight, ensuring quality, consistency, and patient safety at every stage.

-All treatment plans are prescribed and monitored by our the specialists that make up our world-class clinical team, who not only have experience in prescribing both conventional and cannabis-based treatment options, but also cover a wide range of clinical backgrounds.
+All treatment plans are prescribed and monitored by our specialists who make up our world-class clinical team, who not only have experience in prescribing both conventional and cannabis-based treatment options, but also cover a wide range of clinical backgrounds.
 Their expertise allows them to put together treatment plans that are evidence-based, personalised to your health needs, and grounded in safe medical practice.

 HHC FAQs